COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 - each overlapping area to which the plan applies

 - statement about how the activities carried out will optimise the development and use of the state's coal and CSG resources

 - statement about whether the agreed joint development plan has been prepared in accordance with the statutory requirements.

 A single notice can be given relating to several agreed joint development plans.

 Changes to joint development plan

-If an agreed amendment results in a significant increase or decrease (including cessation) of production or mining, then both resource authority holders must jointly give written notice to the Department of Natural Resources, Mines and Energy within 20 business days of making the amendment.
+If an agreed amendment results in a significant increase or decrease (including cessation) of production or mining, then both resource authority holders must jointly give written notice to the Department of Resources within 20 business days of making the amendment.
 The notice must include the following:

 - statement that the agreed joint development plan has been amended

 - if there is a cessation or significant reduction of an authorised activity for a resource authority, a statement about whether the

 - cessation or reduction is reasonable in the circumstances